Employment

 Singapore Compensation for wrongful dismissal should consist of:

-The above compensation is also subject to the Employment Claims Tribunal’s jurisdictional cap of S$20,000 or S$30,000 (if mediation was first pursued by the employee).
+The above compensation is also subject to the Employment Claims Tribunal’s jurisdictional cap of S$20,000 or S$30,000 (if the dispute has undergone mediation assisted by unions recognised under the Industrial Relations Act.).

 Managers and executives that were dismissed with notice of salary in lieu of notice can only file a wrongful dismissal claim if they have served their employer for at least six months.